victorgxn/victorgxn/README.md

 I code things and share how I do it on YouTube.

 ## 👷🏻‍♂️ My Projects
-- 🏋🏼‍♂️ [Devfit90](https://www.devfit90.com/es): Lifestyle challenge for the top 1% of developers.
+- 🏋🏼‍♂️ [Devfit90](https://www.devfit90.com/es): The community for the top 1% of developers.
 - ⚡ [Blitzshare](https://www.blitz-share.com/): Turn your audience into revenue.

 ## 📢 Social Media